ME: Miami Officer Aubrey Johnson Died From Pulmonary Thromboembolism

 In 2016, Officer Johnson became a sworn Miami Police Officer.
 After becoming a police officer, he continued to volunteer his time with PAL as a youth football coach.

-A Celebration of Life will take place on Thursday, October 8 at 11:00 a.m. at the Antioch Missionary Baptist Church of Miami Gardens, located at 21311 NW 34th Avenue in Miami Gardens followed by his burial at the Caballero Rivero Dade North, located at 1301 Opa-Locka Blvd in Opa-Locka.
+A Celebration of Life, which will be by invitation only, will take place on Thursday, October 8 at 11:00 a.m. at the Antioch Missionary Baptist Church of Miami Gardens, located at 21311 NW 34th Avenue in Miami Gardens.
+This will be followed by his burial at the Caballero Rivero Dade North, located at 1301 Opa-Locka Blvd. in Opa-Locka.

+Law enforcement personnel wishing to pay their respects may do so by viewing the live streaming at Hard Rock Stadium via the church’s YouTube channel: Zion Media Stream.

 *Masks are mandatory